Dirk III, Count of Holland: The Battle of Vlaardingen and its aftermath

 A large imperial army, made up of troops supplied by the various bishops of region, under the command of Godfrey II, Duke of Lower Lorraine, then headed for the stronghold at Vlaardingen.
 The ensuing Battle of Vlaardingen was a disaster for the imperial army and a tremendous victory for Count Dirk; many of the imperial commanders perished and Duke Godfrey was captured.
 Following this victory, Dirk III was permitted to keep his lands and he continued levying tolls.
 Later on, Dirk also managed to acquire more lands east of his previous domains at the expense of the Bishop of Utrecht.
 After the death of Emperor Henry II in 1024, Dirk supported Conrad II for the succession to the kingship.

 After Count Dirk III's death in 1039, imperial armies were sent on a few more occasions seeking to reclaim the lands held by the Frisian counts.
 The powerful Robert I, Count of Flanders (called Robert the Frisian) helped Dirk V, grandson of Dirk III and his own stepson, to restore Frisia to the counts.

 Family

-Dirk III married Othelindis, perhaps daughter of Bernard, Margrave of the Nordmark.
+Dirk III married Othelindis, perhaps daughter of Bernard I, Duke of Saxony.
 They had (at least) two children: